 This tutorial was adapted from the full-length tutorial page on the Trnio website.

-Trnio is a free 3D scanning application for iOS devices.
-Plus Trnio includes native Sketchfab and Facebook sharing.
+Trnio is an affordable 3D scanning application for iOS devices.
+Plus Trnio includes native Sketchfab sharing.
 You can download it from the App Store and check out the quick video tutorial below:

 Trnio offers two ways to scan, and both are accessible through the camera button at the bottom center: